 Panic attacks usually last from 5 to 20 minutes and typically reach their peak level of intensity in 10 minutes or less and then begin to subside.

 Recently, Zoya Akhtar, a film director opened up about her biggest challenge i.e experiencing panic attacks.

 “I had my first panic attack at 27.
 It’s not something you can ignore, you can’t sit around and get sucked into a rabbit hole.
 I chose to get help immediately.
 It took a while to work things out but I am fine now.
 You realize you have to become aware of your inner monologue.
 The things you say to yourself.
 This raised my consciousness so it was vital to my growth”

 Causes of panic attacks

 There are two types of panic attacks: Situational and Unexpected

 Predisposition- In terms of personality, those who are more prone to anxiety have a higher risk of experiencing a panic attack.

-External Stressors- Situational Panic attacks have a trigger for example- a person who has intense fear of enclosed spaces, public areas, public speaking may experience panic attacks in such situations.
-Traumatic events such as a death, sexual abuse, physical violence, adverse life events also tend to be seen in the months preceding a panic attack.
+External Stressors- Situational Panic attacks have a trigger for example- a person who has an intense fear of enclosed spaces, public areas, public speaking may experience panic attacks in such situations.
+Also, there are many types of phobia that cause panic attacks like Aerophobia-fear of flying, Thanatophobia – fear of death, Hypochondria-fear of becoming ill and trypophobia-fear of holes.
+Traumatic events such as death, sexual abuse, physical violence, adverse life events also tend to be seen in the months preceding a panic attack.